 - take your anti-HIV drugs as prescribed to keep your viral load undetectable.

 - if you are having problems taking your anti-HIV drugs regularly, talk to your doctor or healthcare worker.
 They may be able to help you to come up with solutions to the challenges you are experiencing;

-To find a needle exchange program near you, where you can get new syringes and other drug use equipment for free, call your public health department or local AIDS service organization.
+To find a needle exchange program near you, where you can get new syringes and other drug use equipment for free, call your public health department or local HIV organization.
 Needle exchange programs also offer information and support about harm reduction and drug use.

-The Positive Side – Health and wellness magazine containing articles about health living, such as:
+The Positive Side – Health and wellness magazine containing articles about health living.

 A Practical Guide to Nutrition for People Living with HIV – Comprehensive book covering healthy eating, vitamins and supplements, managing symptoms and side effects through nutrition and more

 Food Safety For People with Weakened Immune Systems– Practical tips from Health Canada

 Canadian Food Inspection Agency – This federal government agency, responsible for food safety in Canada, posts up-to-date information on contaminated food products

 Pre*fix : Harm reduction for + users – Booklet about maintaining health and well being for people who use injection drugs and their care providers

 Tips for Preventing Overdoses – Booklets on preventing overdoses from downers, uppers and crystal meth